 A balsamic glaze is NOT the same thing as a Vinaigrette balsamic.
 For this recipe choose a balsamic glaze or reduction sauce.

 Use chocolate balsamic reduction sauce (or glaze).
-Not kidding.
 It’s so good over this strawberry basil topping.
 The chocolate adds a really nice touch to this recipe.

 Any plain balsamic glaze will work in this Italian appetizer but the chocolate is VERY good with the strawberry topping.